Délizia

-Délizia Adamo better known as Délizia (June 23, 1952 – February 9, 2020) was a singer of Italian–Belgian origin and sister of international singer Salvatore Adamo.
+Délizia Adamo better known mononymously as Délizia (June 23, 1952 – February 9, 2020) was a singer of Italian–Belgian origin and sister of international singer Salvatore Adamo.

 She had her debut single "Prend le chien" at age 14.
 It was written by her brother Adamo.
 She followed courses in drawing and took part in a comedy production at Théatre de l'Ancre in Charleroi, where she interpreted Kataeiv's "Je veux voir Moscou".
 She also followed dramatic arts courses at the Royal Conservatory of Brussels.

 In 1974, Salvatore Adamo wrote her some songs releasing "Qui te retient" and "Aime-moi" as singles.
 The next year, she took part in some of his tours.
 In 1976 and again in 1978, she participated in pre-selections for the Belgian entry to Eurovision Song Contest but without success.
 She had a comeback in 1982 with "Une première danse", a song co-written by Michel Legrand and Charles Aznavour.